 |Weddings and the Chapel|

 The Palacete de Cazulas is the ideal location to celebrate your wedding reception in the sun.
 Something a little different and more special.
-The main house and annex cottages can accommodate up to 34 persons.
 Local accommodation is available for additional guests and there is also a wide selection of hotels in Almuñecar where they can stay after your reception.

 You have exclusive use of the property throughout your stay.
 The property is let on a self catering basis with staff available as required.

-Costs for weddings depend on the couples requirement and will be quoted for on request.
-We shall be happy to quote and advice you further regarding your very special day.
+Costs for weddings depend on the couples requirements.
+We shall be happy to advice you further on your very special day.

 The chapel was constructed around 1890 by the De Castro family, owners of the Palacete de Cázulas and its surrounding estate since the 16th century.
 It's last surviving member, the Marquesa de Montenaro y Barcinas, dedicated the chapel to the Virgin of Lourdes after a pilgrimage to Lourdes cured her of cancer.
 She also built a small grotto beside the chapel which contains a statue of the saint.

 During the Spanish Civil War (1936-9), the chapel was ransacked by republican supporters and its statue of Jesus which had been hidden in a roof, was found and burnt in the courtyard.
 After the war, the Marquesa returned to Cázulas and refurbished the chapel with religious artefacts from her home in Madrid, and the building resumed its role as religious centre of the estate, used for weddings, baptisms and daily services.